fabianschuiki/llhd/README.md

 - [API Documentation](https://docs.rs/llhd/)

 LLHD is written in [Rust](https://www.rust-lang.org/).
 Upon stabilization, a C interface will be added to the library, allowing it to be used from virtually every other programming language.

+## Paper

+The scientific paper on LLHD is available on arXiv:

+- F. Schuiki, A. Kurth, T. Grosser, L. Benini (2020).
+"LLHD: A Multi-level Intermediate Representation for Hardware Description Languages". [   arXiv:2004.03494](https://arxiv.org/abs/2004.03494)